 The forward-looking statements are based on our beliefs, assumptions and expectations of our future performance, taking into account all information currently available to us.
 Forward-looking statements are not predictions of future events.
-These beliefs, assumptions, and expectations can change as a result of many possible events or factors, not all of which are known to us.
+These beliefs, assumptions and expectations can change as a result of many possible events or factors, not all of which are known to us.
 If a change occurs, our business, financial condition, liquidity and results of operations may vary materially from those expressed in our forward-looking statements.

 The forward-looking statements speak only as of the date of this announcement.
 Except as required by any applicable law or regulation, the Group expressly disclaims any obligation or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein to reflect any change in the Group's expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.
 New risks and uncertainties arise over time, and it is not possible for us to predict those events or how they may affect us.
 In addition, we cannot assess the impact of each factor on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.
+In preparing the sustainability and climate-related information in this announcement, Unilever has made a number of key judgements, estimations and assumptions.
+Sustainability and climate data, models and methodologies are often rapidly evolving and are not of the same accuracy as those available in the context of other financial information.
+There may also be challenges in relation to availability of sustainability and climate-related data and potential inconsistencies.
+This means that sustainability and climate-related forward-looking statements can be subject to more uncertainty than other types of statements and therefore our actual results and developments could differ from those expressed or implied in the sustainability and climate-related forward-looking statements in this announcement.

 This information is provided by RNS, the news service of the London Stock Exchange.
 RNS is approved by the Financial Conduct Authority to act as a Primary Information Provider in the United Kingdom.
 Terms and conditions relating to the use and distribution of this information may apply.
-For further information, please contact rns@lseg.com or visit www.ms.com.
+For further information, please contact msc.dec. www.ms.com.